 5 Self-Esteem Building Skills Taught in Drug Rehab

 Webster’s Dictionary defines self-esteem as confidence and satisfaction with oneself.
-Drug and alcohol addiction cause many addicts to lose their self-esteem through poor choices and judgment.
+Drug and alcohol addiction causes many addicts to lose their self-esteem through poor choices and judgment.
 After completing drug rehab, addicts begin to feel better about themselves and, with time and consistency in behavior, self-esteem grows.

-Self-esteem is learned and encouraged in childhood through interactions and experiences we have with parents, teachers and peers.
+Self-esteem is learned and encouraged in childhood through interactions and experiences we have with parents, teachers, and peers.
 It is also built through different activities like playing a sport or having a hobby.
 Individuals build self-esteem through excelling in activities or situations.

-Self esteem is built by:
+Self-esteem is built by:

 - Successfully overcoming obstacles